teambit/docs/docs/workflows.md

 ![workflow-projects](https://storage.googleapis.com/static.bit.dev/docs/images/workflow_projects.png)

-This workflow is useful when there is no library of shared components, and still, there is some functionality you want to share between your projects.
+This workflow is useful when no library of shared components exists, and still, you want to share functionality between your projects.
 Without Bit, you would extract shared functionality to a separate repo, or use a mono-repo, and publish it as an NPM package to a package registry.
 Then, the projects consume the package using NPM (or Yarn).
 Bit simplifies the process.

 ### Benefits